Loading profile data...

 Emotional support and advice play a critical role in whether any business or entrepreneur thrives.
 It's no different for side hustles.
 Look out for meet-ups that work around your day job and provide an opportunity to learn.
 Enterprise Nation runs over 40 events a year, so there's plenty to choose from!

 Tell your employer what you're doing if possible.
-If you have a professional job role, it's possible they will allow you to reduce the number of days you're doing per week.
+If you have a professional job role, they might allow you to reduce the number of days you're doing each week.
 If you're doing shift or temporary work, they may accommodate you.

 Your boss and co-workers may be able to weigh in with advice too.
 Just be careful if you're doing something that closely relates to your job and check to see whether your contract has any restrictions in it.

-Side hustles provide the freedom to try new things
+Side hustles give you the freedom to try new things

 "Eventually, you might need to leave your other job behind, but setting up your own business while working elsewhere can give you a great start.